Lee Miller: Modeling

 Miller's father introduced her and her brothers to photography at an early age.
-She was his model – he took many stereoscopic photographs of his nude teenage daughter – and showed her technical aspects of the art.
+She was his model – he took many photographs, including stereoscopic images, of his teenage daughter, some nude – and showed her technical aspects of the art.
 At 19, she nearly stepped in front of a car on a Manhattan street but was prevented by Condé Nast, the publisher of Vogue magazine.
 This incident helped launch her modeling career; she appeared in a blue hat and pearls in a drawing by George Lepape on the cover of Vogue on March 15, 1927.
 Miller's look was what Vogues then editor-in-chief Edna Woolman Chase was looking for to represent the emerging idea of the "modern girl".
+On the advice of the illustrator Neysa McMein, she adopted the name "Lee".

 For the next two years, Miller was one of the most sought-after models in New York, photographed by leading fashion photographers, including Edward Steichen, Arnold Genthe, Nickolas Muray, and George Hoyningen-Huene.
 Kotex used a photograph of Miller by Steichen to advertise their menstrual pads without her knowledge.
 She was hired by a fashion designer in 1929 to make drawings of fashion details in Renaissance paintings but, in time, grew tired of this and found photography more efficient.